 Indian Trail Church Proposed Confession of Faith*

 * Throughout 2021 we have been preaching through and adopting these confessional truths.
-You can find the Confession of Faith sermon series here.
+Click on each topic for a link to a corresponding sermon.

 The following confession of faith serves as the reference point of doctrinal unity for members of Indian Trail church.
 Although many doctrinal issues have united and divided Christians over the two-thousand-year history of the church, we have focused on these matters believing them to ensure both the existence and health of a local church.
 Many of the following articles reflect the primary doctrines of God’s nature and gospel truth and are, therefore, necessary for the existence of a true church in distinction from a false church.
 Others represent secondary doctrines that uphold and safeguard the true gospel and are, therefore, necessary for the ongoing health of a local church.
 While the primary doctrines put us in glad agreement with the historic creeds of Christianity, the secondary doctrines place us in the heritage of the reformation and baptistic Christianity.